Missions (MS)

 MS 6581 Missions Practicum 1 (3 credit hours)

-The Missiology Practicums (MS 6581 and MS 6582) seek to provide students with 40 hours of on-the-field training under a school authorized seasoned field missionary.
-The student will receive instruction by a missionary or ministry action coordinator that includes the following: observe and participate in ministry opportunities in a missions setting (church plant or ministry site), benefit from regular debriefing sessions,Êand learn best practices in accomplishing the core missionary task.
+The Missiology Practica (MS 6581 and MS 6582) seek to provide students with 40 hours of on-the-field training under a school authorized seasoned field missionary.
+The student will receive instruction by a missionary or ministry action coordinator that includes the following: observe and participate in ministry opportunities in a missions setting (church plant or ministry site), benefit from regular depriefing sessions, and learn best practices in accomplishing the core missionary task.

 MS 6582 Missions Practicum 2 (3 credit hours)

-The Missiology Practicums (MS 6581 and MS 6582) seek to provide students with 40 hours of on-the-field training under a school authorized seasoned field missionary.
-The student will receive instruction by a missionary or ministry action coordinator that includes the following: observe and participate in ministry opportunities in a missions setting (church plant or ministry site), benefit from regular debriefing sessions,Êand learn best practices in accomplishing the core missionary task.
+The Missiology Practica (MS 6581 and MS 6582) seek to provide students with 40 hours of on-the-field training under a school authorized seasoned field missionary.
+The student will receive instruction by a missionary or ministry action coordinator that includes the following: observe and participate in ministry opportunities in a missions setting (church plant or ministry site), benefit from regular depriefing sessions, and learn best practices in accomplishing the core missionary task.

 MS 6583 Church Planting Practicum 1 (3 credit hours)